 The Three Seas Initiative (3SI) is a regular cooperation format that brings together 12 European Union member states between the Adriatic Sea, the Baltic Sea and the Black Sea: Austria, Bulgaria, Estonia, Croatia, Lithuania, Latvia, Poland, Romania, Slovakia, Slovenia, the Czech Republic and Hungary.
-The partner countries of the 3SI are the United States and Germany.
+The partners of the 3SI are the United States, Germany and the European Commission.
 The initiative is designed to promote cooperation in order to contribute to economic growth and energy security, as well as to boost cohesion and unity in Europe.

 The Three Seas Initiative is considered a priority cooperation platform for Estonian foreign policy.
-This year we are hosting the annual Three Seas Summit and Business Forum, and also organised the first Three Seas Foreign Ministers' Meeting.
+In 2020 Estonia was the coordinator of the Three Seas Initiative and hosted the fifth Three Seas Summit on 19 October 2020, and the first Three Seas Foreign Ministers' Meeting on 30 June 2020.
 In addition, Estonia has joined the Three Seas Initiative Investment Fund.

 The Three Seas Initiative was born out of a shared interest in developing the transport, energy and digital connections on the European Union’s north-south axis to increase the economic growth and resilience of the region.